Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Abstract

 \section{Abstract}

-Many theoretical predictions in fluctuating hydrodynamics under uniform shear flow have lacked precise quantitative verification due to analytical approximations whose quantitative impacts are difficult to assess a priori and the limitations of microscopic particle-based simulations.
-To address this problem, we perform direct numerical simulations (DNS) of the fluctuating Navier-Stokes (NS) equations with shear-periodic boundary conditions.
-We provide a decisive quantitative validation of two seminal frameworks: the Lutsko-Dufty theory for nonequilibrium long-range correlations, and the dynamic renormalization group (RG) theory by Forster, Nelson, and Stephen (FNS) for anomalous transport.
-By simulating the linearized fluctuating NS equations, we demonstrate that the predictions of the Lutsko-Dufty theory are quantitatively valid from the viscous-dominated, long-wavelength regime to the shear-dominated, short-wavelength regime, well beyond their originally assumed limits.
-Moving beyond the linearized equations, we simulate the full nonlinear fluctuating NS equations to test the quantitative predictive capability of the dynamical RG approach by FNS.
-Our results show that the one-loop RG prediction remains quantitatively accurate up to a strongly nonlinear regime, where conventional perturbation theory fails.
+Many theoretical predictions in fluctuating hydrodynamics under uniform shear flow have lacked precise quantitative verification because assessing the impact of analytical approximations is difficult and microscopic particle-based simulations have inherent limitations.
+To address this problem, we perform direct numerical simulations of the fluctuating Navier-Stokes equations with shear-periodic boundary conditions.
+We provide a decisive validation of two seminal frameworks: the Lutsko-Dufty theory for nonequilibrium long-range correlations, and the dynamic renormalization group (RG) theory pioneered by Forster, Nelson, and Stephen for anomalous transport.
+First, we demonstrate that the predictions of the Lutsko-Dufty theory are quantitatively valid from the viscous-dominated, short-wavelength regime to the shear-dominated, long-wavelength regime.
+Second, we test the quantitative predictive capability of the dynamic RG approach and show that the one-loop RG prediction is accurate even when the renormalization correction is comparable to the bare viscosity, a regime in which conventional perturbation theory fails.
 Our findings solidify the foundations of these classical theories, paving the way for quantitative analyses using fluctuating hydrodynamics.